Power your automotive ecosystem with a connected consumer digital strategy

 Framework for getting dealers into the game

 OEMs are getting smarter about how to deliver integrated digital solutions to their dealers.
 While some OEMs are still in the exploratory phase as they evaluate programs and benefits, the leading OEMs have retained expert technology and data companies to bring a solution to their dealer body.
-A successful digital dealer program requires a framework that delivers in seven key areas.

 Of course, having the right strategy anchors the framework.
 Developing and launching an integrated digital program includes connecting data between websites, CRM, digital advertising, social media, lead management and analytics.
 The data integration provides the platform to deliver the seamless connected consumer experience.